jmichaelward/jmichaelward/README.md

 ### What I'm Working On

-As I mentioned, I tinker a lot with languages and frameworks, and frequently start small side projects to enhance my own development experience.
-A few projects that I'm particularly proud of and/or that I still use all the time are the [OOPS-WP](https://github.com/webdevstudios/oops-wp) library to bring more object-oriented thinking to WordPress, my [wp-starter](https://github.com/jmichaelward/wp-starter) package that I use to quickly spin up local WordPress sites, and
-[Dudley](https://github.com/jmichaelward/dudley), a components framework I used to import UI structures that were commonly re-used across site builds.

-In addition to those past projects, I'm also currently tinkering with:
+Here are a few projects that I'm currently tinkering with:

+- [Short Rest](https://github.com/jmichaelward/short-rest) - a framework for developing custom APIs using WordPress's `SHORTINIT` process.
+- [Contracts-WP](https://github.com/jmichaelward/contracts-wp) - a library of simple PHP interfaces to import into WordPress projects.
+- [Abstracts-WP](https://github.com/jmichaelward/abstracts-wp) - a library of abstract classes to quickly scaffold common WordPress structures.
 - [Into the Void](https://github.com/jmichaelward/into-the-void) - a WordPress API-based micro-blogging plugin, the primary goal of which is for me to develop an iOS client using Apple's Swift language.

-- [Order Up](https://github.com/jmichaelward/bga-orderup) - a Board Game Arena implementation of a game designed by my friend, Ryan Harris.
-- [learn-node](https://github.com/jmichaelward/learn-node) - a landing spot for my code commits as I dig into learning how to build apps with Node.js.
+In addition to these current projects, here are a few previous projects I've enjoyed creating:
+- [OOPS-WP](https://github.com/webdevstudios/oops-wp) - a library to bring object-oriented approaches to the WordPress community.
+- [Dudley](https://github.com/jmichaelward/dudley) - a resuable components framework to populate frontend markup with WordPress data sources.

 ### What I Want To Learn